 Later in the report, OPEGA suggests that there may be an opportunity for the Legislature to lessen some of the MHPC administrative burden while still meeting Legislative needs for data, by reconsidering the biennial reports.
-The basis for this suggestion is discussed on in recommendation C.1.
+The basis for this suggestion is discussed on pages 30-31 (recommendation C.1).